levin-riegner/flutter-template/README.md

 - [ ] Describe Best practices

 ### Theming
-- Modify the file inside `assets/theme.json` to match your application's Theme.
+- Modify the [Theme file](assets/theme.json) to match your application's Theme.
 - You can access the theme properties accross the project using `ThemeProvider.theme.type.property`.
 > You can see more information around theming [on the plugin repository](https://github.com/levin-riegner/flutter-design-system).

 ### Analytics
 - Firebase Analytics is available in the project for tracking events.
-- An `Analytics` class wrapper is provided to support multiple Analytics services.
+- An [Analytics](lib/util/integrations/analytics.dart) class wrapper is provided to support multiple Analytics services.
 - Add all Events and Parameters inside `AnalyticsEvent` and `AnalyticsParameter`.
 - Track events using `Analytics.trackEvent(name, parameters)`.